Surprise!! It's part two of last week's epic rainbow party! The last post was all…

 The “taste the rainbow” sign and favor tags are both printables from my shop.

-The fabulous party hat was made by Poppin’ Dots Boutique, and the marshmallow pops were homemade.
+The fabulous party hat was purchased on Etsy, and the marshmallow pops were homemade.

 Rainbows everywhere – even the goldfish crackers and Twizzlers are in rainbow colors!

 More rainbow treats – lollipops!